shrishbc12/Foundation_assignment/Task3/README.md

 |UNION	  |∪	|All students in either club|	Asha, Bikash, Nisha, Suman, Pooja|
 |INTERSECT|	∩	|Students in both clubs|	Asha|
 |EXCEPT	|-	|Students in first but not second	|Asha, Bikash, Nisha, Suman|

+## Why JOIN Operations Are Necessary
+After normalization, data is split across tables:
+- Student table - Student details only
+- Club table - Club details only
+- Membership table - Who joined which club

+To get complete information, we need JOIN: Student, Memebrship and Club